AdobeDocs/analytics-platform.en/help/components/real-time/use-real-time.md

 ![Real-time refresh](assets/real-time-refresh.gif)

 After 30 minutes, or as soon as the browser tab becomes inactive, the **[!UICONTROL Real-time refresh]** toggle is disabled automatically and real-time updates are stopped.

+As soon as the Real-time refresh toggle is disabled, the panel (and all visualizations within) return to [use the standard reporting data and features from Customer Journey Analytics](real-time.md#how-it-works).